The Geometry of Adversarial Training in Binary Classification: Analysis of the Adversarial Training Problem

 For notational convenience, we define the adversarial risk associated to \labelcref{eq:baseline_adv} as

-To begin, we prove submodularity of the adversarial risk and show that the set of minimizers is closed unter unions and intersections. \begin{lemma} The adversarial risk is submodular, meaning that it satisfies
+To begin, we prove submodularity of the adversarial risk and show that the set of minimizers is closed under unions and intersections. \begin{lemma} The adversarial risk is submodular, meaning that it satisfies

 \end{lemma} \begin{proof} We first notice that